Quick Search: go

 Treaty Body sessions

 Each Treaty Body normally meets two to three times per year.
-A Treaty Body session lasts approximately three weeks, but that depends on the Treaty Body.
+A Treaty Body session lasts approximately three weeks, but that depends on the Treaty Body and on the resources available.

 Each Treaty Body session includes: